bk138/gromit-mpx/README.md

 This way, can use a second pair of input devices to annotate while continuing to work normally with the first pair.

-Alternatively, you can also use the graphical tool [gnome-device-manager] (https://github.com/bk138/gnome-device-manager) to arrange your MPX setup.
+Alternatively, you can also use the graphical tool [gnome-device- manager](https://github.com/bk138/gnome-device-manager) to arrange your MPX setup.

 ### Configuration: